AnthonyDugarte/AnthonyDugarte/README.md

 - ⚡ Fun fact: ...
 -->

-- System Engineering Student at the _Universidad de los Andes, Venezuela_.
+- System Engineering Student.
-- Software Developer at _Ignis Gravitas, Inc_.
-- Software Developer at _Novateva, Inc_.
+- Software Developer.

 You can reach me at: <contact@anthonydugarte.dev>.